 The Vietnam War was going on while I was in high school and college.
 I faced the draft.
 I knew I didn’t want to kill anyone so I applied for conscientious objector status.
 Only in the gathering of letters of recommendation for my claim did I find out that I had two uncles who had been conscientious objectors during WWII.
-Both were ministers in the conservative pentecostal church I had been raised in, and I discovered the denomination had a surprising pacifist history.
-(Well, it had a history of both pacifism and snake handling, so I had no doubts about leaving that church.)
-The recommendation of my uncle was golden, so I was classified I-O, a conscientious objector.
+Both were ministers in the conservative Pentecostal church I had been raised in.
+It was strange to discover so late that the denomination I had been raised in had such a pacifist history.
+(Well, it had a history of both pacifism and snake handling, and I had no personal doubts about leaving that church.)
+The recommendation from my uncle was golden, so I was classified I-O, a conscientious objector.
 Of course, me being so lucky and all, then the draft lottery was begun and my number in the very first lottery came up 315, meaning that young men with 314 other birthdays would have to be drafted before they got around to me.
 Lucky me.

 That valley I grew up in also just happened to be the valley where Silicon Valley sprang up.
 Lucky me.
-How many places in the world could a young person with an unfinished bachelor’s degree in philosophy (it wasn’t all about me making the right choices), three years experience mixing tequila sunrises to loud music, and three beginning computer classes at a community college (including one involving programming punched card equipment with patch panels), be lucky enough to get a paid internship at NASA?
+How many places in the world could a young person with an unfinished bachelor’s degree in philosophy (it wasn’t all about me making the right choices), three years experience mixing tequila sunrises to loud rock music, and three beginning computer classes at a community college be lucky enough to get a paid internship at NASA?

 Sure, I worked hard, but opportunities to work hard at rewarding work kept falling into my lap.
-Career stepping-stones kept falling into place in front of me, from NASA, through long-forgotten Silicon Valley startups, to Sun Microsystems, to a 27-year career at Pixar.
-Each new opportunity required a lot of work and learning of new skills, but so much luck was involved in having those opportunities in the first place.
-There are a lot of people in the world who work just as hard or harder to cobble together enough scrap materials to build a shelter in a shanty town, or dig a well, or find firewood.
-The difference between the best shack in the shanty town and my career is all the luck of the draw.
+Career stepping-stones kept falling into place in front of me, from NASA, through long-forgotten Silicon Valley startups, to Sun Microsystems, to a 30+ year career at Pixar Animation Studios.
+Each new opportunity required a lot of work and learning of new skills, but so much luck was involved in having those opportunities fall in front of me in the first place.
+There are a lot of people in the world who work just as hard or harder to cobble together enough scrap materials to build a shelter in a shantytown, or dig a well, or find firewood.
+The difference between the best shack in the shantytown and my career is all the luck of the draw.
 It’s easy to forget how lucky we’ve been, and it’s always good to remind ourselves.

 These reflections arose on reading this great article about luck at the Atlantic.